kelsdoerksen/giga-connectivity/docs/index.md

 # Introduction
 This project develops Machine Learning models to predict binary connectivity of schools to the internet.
 The models are trained on a combination of UN-provided survey data and open-source remote sensing data.
-This work is in support of UNICEF's [Giga](https://giga.global/) initiative to connect every child to the internet by 2030.
+This work is in support of UNICEF's [Giga](https://giga.global/) initiative to connect every child to the internet by 2030, in a join collaboration with the European Space Agency [Phi-Lab](https://philab.esa.int/).

 # Dataset
 ### Google Earth Engine